liqingsanjin/operator-demo/README.md

 This is an operator-demo.
 You can use it to create CRD, and listen the events that contains ADD/UPDATE/DELETE event.

-Case ADD : Create nginx's pods, k8s cluster can access it
+Event ADD: Create apps of nginx, k8s cluster can access it through cluster ip

-Case UPDATE: Update the version of nginx
+Event UPDATE: Update the version of nginx

-Case DELETE: Delete all the pods
+Event DELETE: Delete all of pods, deployments, and services

 # How to get it

 ```

-    cd $GOPATH/src
+    cd $GOPATH/src/

     git clone https://github.com/liqingsanjin/operator-demo.git